Title: | Self-Validated Ensemble Models with Elastic Net Regression |

 "SVEM"

 Uses anti-correlated fractional weights for training and validation sets, improving model generalization by effectively simulating multiple training-validation splits (Lemkus et al. (2021)).
-Typically used with objective="wSSE"
+Published results (Lemkus et al. (2021), Karl (2024)) utilize objective="wSSE"

 "FWR"

 Fractional Weight Regression as described by Xu et al. (2020).
 Weights are the same for both training and validation sets.
 This method does not provide the self-validation benefits of SVEM but is included for comparison.
-Typically used with objective="wAIC"
+Used with objective="wAIC"

 .